 Tottenham supporters will surely have fond memories of Garth Crooks as he helped them secure back-to-back FA Cup success in the eighties, which also included an equalising goal in the 3-2 victory over Manchester City in the 1981 final.

 Crooks was also part of the Spurs squad who lifted the 1984 UEFA Cup, and he ended his five-year stint at White Hart Lane the following season with a total of 75 goals scored for the club.

 He also enjoyed spells at Stoke City, Manchester United, West Bromwich Albion and Charlton Athletic during his 14-year career, notching up more than 200 goals in the process.

 “What I learnt (about playing at all of these clubs) was invaluable and I met some amazing people,” he said.

-He added: “They just weren’t prepared to put up with it.
+“They just weren’t prepared to put up with it.
 I, on the other hand, seemed to revel in it.”

 Although he refers to that era as “challenging”, Crooks stated that he took inspiration from fellow black footballers in a time which included two-time European Cup winner Viv Anderson, and West Brom trio Laurie Cunningham, Brendon Batson and Cyrille Regis.

 The extent to which he was influenced by Regis in particular can be seen in his personal tribute on the official Kick It Out website, and Crooks explained to us how he felt about the response to the former England international’s sad passing two months ago.

 “If people are going to discriminate in life they can at least have the decency to be respectable in death.”